Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 Drug and alcohol testing programs serve to filter out users and discourage use in the workplace.
 Drug tests are typically less than $75 each – a very small investment in creating a drug-free workplace.
 The cost of drug testing is minimal compared to the costs without it.

-Before you jump into drug and alcohol testing, develop a clear policy to ensure fair treatment.
+Before you jump into testing, develop a clear drug and alcohol test policy to ensure fair treatment.
 If an employee believes discrimination takes place because you require some to test and not others, you could face legal action.
 The same is true if you don’t give employees advanced notice of your testing policy or policy changes.

 - What is your state law regarding marijuana products?
 What will you allow?